mthielvoldt/mgtf-site/index.md

 features:
   - title: Facilitate Access with Web-UIs
     details: Websites give users <em>and</em> developers great experiences.
-Let's build interfaces there, and serve our early users better.
+Let's build interfaces there.
   - title: Master Tests for Lasting Success
-    details: Writing automated tests is especially tricky in embedded systems - there are pitfalls that can make tests more cost than benefit.
-A focus on testable architectures is the secret sauce.
+    details: Writing automated tests is essential, but the pitfalls of testing embedded systems can produce more cost than benefit.
+Keeping hardware details corralled is the key.
-  - title: Be Friends with the Hardware
+  - title: Play Nice with the Hardware
-    details: Simulation is great, but it only takes you so far.
-Let's go boldly into hardware testing with robust protections and data-capture tools.
+    details: Simulation only takes you so far.
+On-Hardware testing with robust protections and data-capture tools yields real answers.
 ---